JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 Now, whenever we type `vec3 Result = VecA + VecB;`, this function will be called.

 > Operators that modify the value left of the `=`; like `+=` must be defined within the `struct` or `class` you're using the `+=` operator on, the function defined like this: `vec3& operator +=(vec3 RightVec)`.
 This uses something we haven't covered called a "reference" denoted by the `&` symbol after the type name.
 References are a lot like pointers, only they cannot be null or `0`.
 This means you have to assign them to point to a value when they are initialised.
-I prefer to use pointers instead because they are more versitile.
+I prefer to use pointers instead because they are more versatile.
 However, if you're using C++, they are required for this operator.
 {: .prompt-info }